The Human Kind: Ratings

 "The Human Kind" first aired in the United States on December 7, 2012 on Fox.
 An estimated 2.7 million viewers watched the episode, and earned a ratings share of 0.9 among adults aged 18 to 49, to rank third in its timeslot.
 The episode matched the previous episode in overall viewership.

 Reviews

-IGN's Ramsey Isler gave it a positive review, saying its strengths were seeing Olivia back in the action and thought the action scenes are "hard-hitting and fun".
+IGNs Ramsey Isler gave it a positive review, saying its strengths were seeing Olivia back in the action and thought the action scenes are "hard-hitting and fun".
 Although he felt the conclusion of the "Peter-as-Observer" arc did not satisfy as much.
 Noel Murray of The A.V.
 Club gave it a strong review, saying it had a strong mix of science fiction elements and character emotion.
 He also noted another reason of the episode's success, is because "that each individual plot point and character beat that leads up to the big tearjerker finish is well-honed."
 He ultimately awarded the episode an "A−" grade.